 What implicit biases might exist in your mind?
 How do they compare with your explicit beliefs?
-Take this test to find out!
+Take one of our many tests to find out!

 (Note: this version of the test has been adapted for touchscreen devices.
 For computers with a physical keyboard, take the classic test.)

 (Note: this test requires a computer keyboard.
 If you are using a mobile/touchscreen device, take the Mobile IAT.)